 DUST, SMOKE, AND SNOW

-The extremely dry air in Kansas also sparked a series of devastating wildfires, including the large "Four-County Fire" which raged near I-70 in central Kansas.
+The extremely dry air in Kansas also sparked a series of devastating wildfires, including the large "Four-County Fire," which raged near I-70 in central Kansas.
 In the course of this single fire, 163,000 acres were burned.

 AFTERMATH

 By Thursday, December 16, the storm system had pulled away.
 In its wake, there was damage from Colorado to Wisconsin, with Nebraska and Iowa hardest hit.
 Now, 2 years later, many locations have recovered.
 The entire system took 7 lives, 5 due to severe storms, and 2 in wildfires in Kansas.
-The cost was high, becoming the final billion-dollar disaster in the US for the year 2021.
+The cost was high, becoming the final billion-dollar disaster in the US in 2021.
 When taken with the December 10 tornadoes, it was one of the most active weeks of severe weather in US history and an event that no one will soon forget.